Last update: 24-10-2018 - older versions

 Regulation for Commercial Radio

-In October 2012, all major commercial brodcasters applied for a total of 22 licences in both national and regional VHF Band III networks.
-Commercial licences will be valid until 2020 and MRTV have stated that there will be no requirements on bit rate per service.
+In October 2012, all major commercial broadcasters applied for a total of 22 licences in both national and regional VHF Band III networks.
+The licenses for digital commercial radio are valid from September 2, 2014 to September 20, 2022.
+There are currently 25 licenses.
+All license holders have hitherto requested suspension with the broadcast start and referred to the uncertainty about whether there is a transition from analogue to digital radio and when such a possible transition can occur.
+Bauer Media AB, NRJ Sweden AB and Norrköping Radio & Co AB have requested further suspension with the launch.
+MPRT has granted them suspension until January 1, 2020 and adjusted the condition of phase expansion.
+MRTV have stated that there will be no requirements on bit rate per service.
 However, the maximum number of services per commercial multiplex will be 16.
 The commercial license holders are obliged to co-operate in technical matters including choice of network operator.
 Coverage requirements may be imposed to ensure that the digital broadcasts reach a certain proportion of the population within the broadcasting area.
-As of May 2014 the private radio stations are still waiting for a decision on DAB+ licenses from the Radio and TV Authority (MRTV).

 Regulation for Public Service Radio